pyca/cryptography/docs/hazmat/primitives/twofactor.rst

     .. method:: generate(time)

-        :param int counter: The time value used to generate the one time password.
+        :param int time: The time value used to generate the one time password.
         :return bytes: A one time password value.

     .. method:: verify(totp, time)